Burnett, Washington

 Burnett is an unincorporated community in Pierce County, Washington, United States.
-It is located just south of Buckley, Washington.
+It lies just south of Buckley, Washington.
 It is on State Route 165 between Buckley, Washington and Mount Rainier National Park.

 A post office called Burnett was established in 1888, and remained in operation until 1927.
 The community was named for Charles Hiram Burnett, Sr., a businessperson in the coal-mining industry.

 There is private active grass airport in Burnett called Burnett Landing.